EMC China Lab

 2. Laptops/notebooks/tablets in the pilot list, marking a broader implementation of parallel testing.

-Previously, if both the product and its safety-critical components were controlled items under BIS regulations, they required separate BIS approvals in sequential order, with product testing only starting after the safety-critical components were approved.
+Previously, if both the product and its safety-critical components were controlled items under BIS regulations, they requiRED separate BIS approvals in sequential order, with product testing only starting after the safety-critical components were approved.
 This extended the certification timeline.
-Under the parallel testing guidelines, products and their components can be tested simultaneously and submitted together, thereby shortening the certification process.
+Under the parallel testing guidelines, products and their components can be tested simULtaneously and submitted together, thereby shortening the certification process.

 How Manufacturers Should Proceed